AlejandroPqLz/tf-diffusion-scratch/README.md

 ### 4. MacOS Configuration
 ---

+Finally, if you are going to develop the project on MacOS, you can follow the next steps based on [TensorFlow Metal](https://developer.apple.com/metal/tensorflow-plugin/) but adapting it to the project dependencies:

 #### 4.1 Conda Environment

 We will follow the same first steps as in the [Windows Subsystem for Linux (WSL2) Configuration](#2-windows-subsystem-for-linux-wsl2-configuration) section, since we are goint to use a coda environment to manage the dependencies.
 Therefore, install miniconda following the [Miniconda instalation guide](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).
 After installing miniconda, create a new environment with the following command: